ais-one/cookbook/example-firebase/README.md

 # Getting Started - Hands On

-> A example project using vue-crud-x component
+> A firebase example project using vue-crud-x component

 ## Learning To Use Or Maintaining Component (Github)